 Abstract

 The widespread and increasing use of engineered nanomaterials (i.e., particulate materials measuring 1–100 nanometers (nm) in at least one dimension) poses a potential health and safety risk to exposed workers.
-Their unique properties have made nanomaterials useful in multiple industries, however, their production and use may compromise worker health, presenting an emerging occupational health hazards that have not been fully assessed for their acute or chronic health effects.
-In this scoping review we critically assess the literature on biomonitoring of nanoparticles and discuss the utility of biomonitoring to assess internal dose and physiological effects of nanoparticle exposure among nanotechnology workers.
-Multiple databases were queried based on select inclusion and exclusion criteria according to PRISMA guidelines; articles were independently screened by two topic experts.
+Their unique properties have made nanomaterials useful in multiple industries.
+However, their production and use may compromise worker health, presenting an emerging occupational health hazard, the acute and chronic effects of which have not been fully assessed.
+In this scoping review, we critically assess the literature focused on the biomonitoring of nanoparticles and discuss the utility of biomonitoring as a means of assessing internal doses and the physiological effects of nanoparticle exposure among nanotechnology workers.
+Multiple databases were queried based on select inclusion and exclusion criteria according to PRISMA guidelines, and articles were independently screened by two topic experts.
 Of 286 articles initially retrieved, 24 were included after screening and eligibility.
 The reviewed articles indicate that sensitive, validated biomarkers of exposure and disease progression, may be useful for monitoring toxicological effects and risks associated with nanoparticle exposure in the workplace.
-This review will aid policy decision-makers in the occupational health field promote regulations and define occupational exposure limits to contribute to worker health and well-being.
+This review will aid policy decision-makers in the occupational health field as they promote regulations and define occupational exposure limits to contribute to worker health and well-being.

 Keywords: biomonitoring; biomarkers; engineered nanomaterials; nanoparticles